RohanAlexander/australian_politicians/README.md

 # Author information

-Rohan Alexander (corresponding author and repository maintainer) Faculty of Information & Department of Statistical Sciences University of Toronto
+**Rohan Alexander** (corresponding author and repository maintainer)
+Faculty of Information & Department of Statistical Sciences
+University of Toronto
 140 St George St
 Toronto, ON, Canada
 Email: rohan.alexander@utoronto.ca

-Hidaya Ismail (repository contributor)
+**Hidaya Ismail** (repository contributor)

+# TODO

+1. From intermediates/cabinet.csv - work out some way to have a flag in outputs/ministry.csv as to whether the person was in cabinet or not.
+2. From intermediates/recent_ministries.csv - work out a way to add these to outputs/ministry.csv.
+3. Checks.
+Tables.
+Graphs.